Why is My CPAP Mask Leaking? Causes and Prevention Tips

 Lack of proper equipment keeps you from diving deep into the dreamworld below the surface.

-If you have a CPAP machine, you probably feel like the diver who exchanged the snorkel mask for a dive regulator and an oxygen tank.
+If you have a CPAP machine, you probably feel like the diver who upgraded the snorkel mask for a dive regulator and an oxygen tank.
 You can finally breathe comfortably and consistently throughout the night.

-What causes a CPAP mask to leak?
+What causes a CPAP mask to leak air?

 These machines consist of several parts: tubes, filters, hoses, straps, connectors, headgear, filters, and--of greatest interest to us right now--masks.